mrvillafria/Kickstarter-Analysis/README.md

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
-1. May and June look like the best time to start a theater campaign since they had the most successful projects and the highest number of total theater projects during those months.
-2. In December, the number of successful projects is almost equal to the number of failed projects.
+For this project, we created two tables and two charts that compared different crowdfunding campaigns based on their launch dates and funding goals.
+After analyzing the Outcomes based on Launch Date line chart, May and June look like the best time to start a theater campaign since they had the most successful projects and the highest number of total theater projects during those months.
+We also saw that in December, the number of successful projects is almost equal to the number of failed projects.
 I would recommend not launching a campaign for theater in December since the success rate is not that much higher than the failed rate.

-- What can you conclude about the Outcomes based on Goals?
-1. Having a goal between less than $1000 to $4999 for a play campaign has the highest success percentage and yields the highest number of total play projects.
+When also reviewing the Outcomes based on Goals chart, we determined having a goal between less than $1000 to $4999 for a play campaign has the highest success percentage and yields the highest number of total play projects.

-- What are some limitations of this dataset?

-The dataset consisted of 4,000 crowdfunding projects and majority of the campaigns were in the US.
+This dataset had a lot of information and was quite big.
+Some limitations I encountered were although the dataset consisted of 4,000 crowdfunding projects, majority of the campaigns were in the US.
 If Louise is looking to do another project in a different country like Great Britain, her sample size would be smaller to work with.
 I also think there are some limitations around the word "successful" and "failed".
 I would like to know what the criteria is for a campaign project to be "successful".
 Another limitation is that this data was taken from 2009-2017, it would be better to have more recent data.

-- What are some other possible tables and/or graphs that we could create?

 In Module 1, we created a "Descriptive Statistics" table, I thought that table had a lot of great information.
 In this table, we calculated the Mean, Median, Standard Deviation, Upper Quartile, Lower Quartile, and IQR for the goal amount and the pledged amount.
-It showed that failed campaigns had high fundraising goals in comparision to what was pledged.
+It showed that failed campaigns had high fundraising goals in comparison to what was pledged.